Luminous418/LumiROM/README.md

 bash scripts/cache_manager.sh clear     # Clear cached images
 ```

-## Note
+> [!IMPORTANT]
+> - If you're building locally, script will log all actions that is happening, if something fails, report the error to me via GitHub issues or on my Telegram channel.

+> [!NOTE]
-If you dont wanna mess with the repo or dont know how to do any of this things, I will continue releasing updates of my rom on my Telegram channel, that you can join clicking on the link on the repository bio.
+> If you dont wanna mess with the repo or dont know how to do any of this things, I will continue releasing updates of my rom on my Telegram channel, that you can join clicking on the link on the repository bio.

-Also I accept suggestions aswell as im still learning from it, so if you see a bug, or wanna make the code a bit more easy to understand, you can always create a pull request!
+> Also I accept suggestions aswell as im still learning from it, so if you see a bug, or wanna make the code a bit more easy to understand, you can always create a pull request!

 ## Licensing
 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.